-The OLED iPhone 8 is also to feature a 5.8-inch display with 5.2 inches as the usable screen area.
-As per previous reports, smaller bezels suggest that the overall size of the phone is similar to that of the current iPhone 7 that measures 4.7 inches.
+The OLED iPhone 8 also features a 5.8-inch display with 5.2 inches as the usable screen area.
+As per previous reports, smaller bezels suggest that the overall size of the phone is similar to that of the current iPhone 7, which measures 4.7 inches.

-Respectively like iPhone 7 and iPhone 7 Plus, the two LCD phones are to feature standard 4.7 inches and 5.5 inches for the screens.
-The chassis of iPhone will be made of stainless steel and glass, and devices of iPhone 7 are more likely to have an aluminium frame and glass backs.
+Respectively like iPhone 7 and iPhone 7 Plus, the two LCD phones are to feature standard 4.7 inches and 5.5 inches screens.
+The chassis of the iPhone will be made of stainless steel and glass, and devices of the iPhone 7 are more likely to have an aluminum frame and glass backs.

 Despite the KGI report stating the absence of the fingerprint sensor, it does not say if the iPhone 8 will pack a fingerprint scanner at least, alternatively.
 Kuo previously said that the integrated fingerprint solution of Qualcomm has ‘no clear release’ schedule.

-Apple is more likely to improve consistency of speaker and receiver for creating more balanced stereo sounds, which will be included in the OLED iPhone 8.
+Apple is more likely to improve the consistency of the speaker and receiver to create more balanced stereo sounds, which will be included in the OLED iPhone 8.
 Also, the smartphone will be available in fewer colors as compared to other iPhones for maintaining a ‘boutique’ branding, as in the report.

-All the 3 smartphones are to come in 64GB and 256GB storage options, and will rely on Lightning for power.
-The phones will also pack embedded USB-C power deliver circuit for faster charging speeds, as previously reported by KGI, and confirmed on the subjective report.
+All the 3 smartphones are to come in 64GB and 256GB storage options and will rely on Lightning for power.
+The phones will also pack embedded USB-C power delivery circuits for faster-charging speeds, as previously reported by KGI and confirmed in the subjective report.

 As for availability, all 3 phones will be announced by Apple in September.
-But the new OLED iPhone 8 may launch during the end of 2017 or by the beginning of 2018.
-As Kuo expects, the supply for the iPhone 8 maybe constrained well into the next year.
+But the new OLED iPhone 8 may launch at the end of 2017 or by the beginning of 2018.
+As Kuo expects, the supply for the iPhone 8 may be constrained well into the next year.